jharwell/sierra/docs/src/tutorials/hpc/cluster_setup.rst

 #.
 Verify GNU :program:`parallel` is installed; if it is not installed, ask your
    cluster admin to install it for you.

 #.
-Clone plugin for whatever project you are going to use into
+Clone plugin for whatever project you are going to use somewhere on your
-   ``projects``.
-SIERRA will (probably) refuse to do anything useful if there are no project installed.
+   :envvar:`SIERRA_PLUGIN_PATH`.
+SIERRA will refuse to do anything useful if there is no project selected.
 The repository should be cloned into a directory with the EXACT name you want it to be callable with on the cmdline via ``--project``.

 #.
 Read the documentation for :ref:`ln-hpc-plugins`, and select and
    appropriate plugin to use.
 Be sure to define all necessary environment